Business.gov.nl

 In some cases you must have an area to clean and disinfect lorries (in Dutch) every time they are used for the transport of animals.
 Cleaning and disinfection areas are obligatory if:

-• you keep 10 or more biungulates (cattle, sheep, goats and pigs);
+• you keep 10 or more biungulates (cattle, sheep, goats, and pigs)

-• you keep 10 or more animals as a hobby or keep animals from another farm;
+• you keep 10 or more animals as a hobby and you transport animals from other owners with a unique company number (unieke bedrijfsnummer or UBN, in Dutch)

-• you take part in inspections;
+• you take part in livestock shows with your animals

-Reporting animal cadavers for autopsy
+Reporting cadavers for autopsy

 You must report suspicious animal cadavers for autopsy to the Animal Health Service (GD).
 To do so, you must first register the animal cadavers (in Dutch).
 The GD collection service will collect the animals for autopsy from the farm or veterinary practice.

-Reporting animal cadavers for collection and processing
+Reporting cadavers for collection

 Vaccinations